grafana/alloy/docs/design/908-proposal-process.md

 ### Conversational toil

-Using GitHub issues for proposals ensures there is a single source of truth for discussion, and that all interested parties can participate in shaping the future of Alloy.
+Using GitHub for all proposals ensures there is a single source of truth at a given time for discussion, and that all interested parties can participate in shaping the future of Alloy.

-However, GitHub's issue system is not well-suited for long-form discussions.
+However, GitHub is not well-suited for long-form discussions.
+This may lead to long threads that can be difficult to follow.

-This may lead to long threads that are difficult to follow.
+There are some mitigation strategies to help with this:

-There are two mitigation strategies to help with this:
+* Discussion on issues should be done conversationally rather than responding to individual lines of text.
+This can help reduce the total number of comments and make a conversation more digestible.

 * Authors of proposals can start with offline discussions and use alternative tools (such as Google Docs) to prepare proposals for public presentation.